Uniformizable foliated projective structures along singular foliations: Global consequences

-\begin{proof}[Proof of Theorem~\ref{thm:rat1stint}] Through Theorem~\ref{thm:inv_leavess} (Appendix~\ref{app:cp}), Proposition~\ref{prop:local_strong} implies that for every regular point \(p\) of \(\mathcal{F}\) there is a closed curve containing the leaf of \(\mathcal{F}\) through~\(p\); the result then follows directly from Theorem~\ref{thm:gm_kahler}. \end{proof}
+\begin{proof}[Proof of Theorem~\ref{thm:rat1stint}] Through Theorem~\ref{thm:inv_leavess} (Appendix~\ref{app:cp}), Proposition~\ref{prop:local_strong} implies that for every regular point \(p\) of \(\mathcal{F}\) there is a closed curve containing the leaf of \(\mathcal{F}\) through \(p\); the result then follows directly from Theorem~\ref{thm:gm_kahler}. \end{proof}

-\begin{rmk} In Theorem~\ref{thm:rat1stint}, the K\"ahlerness of the ambient manifold is not necessary in dimension two: from Proposition~\ref{prop:local_strong}, \(\mathcal{F}\) has infinitely many compact leaves, and in this setting, since the foliation is of codimension one, a theorem of Jouanolou and Ghys~\cite{ghys-jouanolou} guarantees the existence of a meromorphic first integral.\end{rmk}
+\begin{rmk} In Theorem~\ref{thm:rat1stint}, the K\"ahlerness of the ambient manifold is not necessary in dimension two: from Proposition~\ref{prop:local_strong}, \(\mathcal{F}\) has infinitely many compact leaves, and in this setting, since the foliation is of codimension one, a theorem of Jouanolou and Ghys \cite{ghys-jouanolou} guarantees the existence of a meromorphic first integral.\end{rmk}

-A weak form of Theorem~\ref{thm:rat1stint}, not requiring the K\"ahler hypothesis, follows from an unpublished result by Barlet~\cite{barlet:hal-01175721} (Proposition~\ref{prop:local_strong} gives the setting of Corollary 1.0.2 in Barlet's article).
-In particular, the ``stability region,'' the open subset formed by the smooth compact rational leaves that do not intersect the singular locus of the foliation, is the complement of an analytic subset.
+A weak form of Theorem~\ref{thm:rat1stint}, not requiring the K\"ahler hypothesis, follows from a result in Barlet's preprint \cite{barlet:hal-01175721} (Proposition~\ref{prop:local_strong} gives the setting of Barlet's Corollary~1.0.2).
+It follows from it that, if we are not in the first possibility of Proposition~\ref{prop:local_strong}, the ``stability region,'' the open subset formed by the smooth compact rational leaves that do not intersect the singular locus of the foliation, is dense.